Richmond Drug Crimes Lawyer

 Drug crimes are harshly prosecuted in Virginia and can result in serious penalties.
 If you or someone you know is seeking a skilled criminal defense lawyer in Richmond, do not delay in contacting Del Rio Law, PLLC.
-Our knowledgeable attorney knows how to prepare a strong defense against all types of drug charges and is prepared to review your case now.
+Our Richmond drug crimes lawyer knows how to prepare a strong defense against all types of drug charges and is prepared to review your case now.

 According to VA code §18.2-250, it is unlawful to possess a controlled substance without a valid prescription from a licensed medical practitioner.

 - The severity of the charge and its accompanying penalties depend on the type and amount of the drug in the accused person’s possession:

 - Schedule V (ex.
 Lyrica, Robitussin, Lomotil): Class 3 misdemeanor

 - Schedule IV (ex.
 Xanax, Soma, Valium, Ambien): Class 2 misdemeanor